catppuccin/dark-reader/README.md

 ## Usage

-1. Go to `Dark Reader → Dev tools → Preview new design → Apply`.
+- Go to `Dark Reader → Theme for all websites → See all options -> Colors`.
-2. Reopen Dark Reader, select dynamic mode and click `See all Options`.
-3. Click `Colors` and set the values according to the flavour you selected.
+- Open your desired flavor in the table below.
+Copy and paste values into respecive fields.
+  - You will have to change the "Selection" setting from `Automatic` to `Custom`.
+- Done!
+There is no apply or save button.

 <details>
 <summary>🌻 Latte</summary>